nubenetes/awesome-kubernetes/docs/java_frameworks.md

 ### Java 17
 - [tecmint.com: How to Install Java 17 on RHEL-based Linux Distributions](https://www.tecmint.com/install-java-on-centos-rhel-fedora/)
+- [==kstefanj.github.io: GC progress from JDK 8 to JDK 17==](https://kstefanj.github.io/2021/11/24/gc-progress-8-17.html) JVM with <5ms GC pauses (ZGC).
+JDK17 is a huge leap forward in benchmark after benchmark.
+Upgrade as fast as you can.
+Amazon’s Corretto builds are available for a huge number of platforms and distribution channels.
+The JRE disappeared with jdk9: use jlink to assemble exactly the JRE you need.
 ### Java 18
 - [openjdk.java.net: JEP 413: Code Snippets in Java API Documentation](https://openjdk.java.net/jeps/413)